 Who’s in charge of this little shindig?
 More specifically, who is our prime contact and/or who’s name is on the final invoice?

 If we’re talking about a family affair to surprise your Mom on her 70th birthday, chances are these people are one and the same.
-When dealing with a large cooperate functions there are often several handlers in place.
-We find it’s always best to have our key people talking to your key people, direct.
+When dealing with a large corporate functions there are often several handlers in place.
+We find it’s always best to have our key people talking to your key people directly.
 This helps to streamline communications and make sure nothing is overlooked.

 Where should we deliver and/or set up?
 Do you have a professional venue?
 Is it indoors or outdoors?
-Are you planning a function in your home or at the office?
-Perhaps you’re hosting something casual and you might prefer the option of picking up your order at our shop.
-There are lots of ways we can help you manage both budget, logistics and presentation with the answer to this question.
+Are you planning a social event in your home or corporate event at the office?
+Perhaps you’re hosting something casual and you might prefer the option of picking up ready-made catering at our shop.
+There are lots of ways we can help you manage budget, logistics and presentation with the answer to this question.

 How many people are you expecting?
 This is the question that causes the most blank stares and is among the most crucial of details as far as overall planning goes.
-In the initial stages of discussion a ‘guesstimate’ will suffice, particularly if we’re helping you to plan your seasonal open house or small business meeting.
-However, if we’re discussing a plated sit down full service dinner for 250 with menu options, a final head count will be subject to deadlines and cut-off dates.
+In the initial stages of discussion a ‘guesstimate’ will suffice, particularly if we’re helping you to plan your seasonal open house or small corporate luncheon.
+However, if we’re discussing a plated sit down, full service dinner for 250 with menu options, a final head count will be subject to deadlines and cut-off dates.

 As in, what’s on the menu?
 Do you have a vision of the food and beverage you’d like served?
 Looking for food stations with an Asian theme for a stand-up cocktail function for 400?
-Platted hot lunch for twenty VIP’s in the boardroom?
+Plated hot lunch for twenty VIP’s in the boardroom?
 Need a birthday cake for 40?
 Is there someone on your list who is “allergic to everything”?
 Let’s talk.
-Almost any reasonable request you can dream up in the world of food, we can tackle.
-From casual barbecues to opulent formal functions; food and service is what we do best.
+Almost any reasonable request you can dream up of, we can tackle.
+From casual corporate barbecues to opulent formal functions; food and service is what we do best.

 One item that many people forget to take into consideration when planning a large event are the costs associated with rental equipment, event coordination and the service team.
 There are so many options to consider, price ranges and quality variances, it can pay to have a professional give you some quality advice.
 Don’t let the process overwhelm you.
 This is what we do.
 Often times there are ways to extend your budget that you hadn’t even thought of.